reinvantveer/reinvantveer.github.io/_posts/2016-10-13-linked-data-utrecht-js.md

     </div>
 </div>
 <aside class="notes" markdown="1">
+- Actually brings people together
+- The only social network without privacy issues
-{fill in first row}
+- Its USP: tell in what circle of acquaintances you participate {fill in first row}
 - Semi-structured data: table
 - It has table headers.
 It's json parsed from csv to keys and values.
 Semi-structured.